YexuanXiao/cppwinrtplus/README.md

 ## Changelog

+2026/3/06: cppwinrtplus reduces header file size by 1/4 and pch file size by 1/10.

 2026/2/25: The NuGet package now includes cppwinrt.exe with x86, x64, and arm64.

 2026/2/24: C++/WinRT can now be compiled as C++ modules.
 See the [blog post](./about_module.md) for details.